yasutakatou/IMS/README.md

 - Alerts with referring URLs now forward content to the default channel
 	- With Reaacji Channeler , it is difficult to understand the content of forwarded alerts, so we have made the forwarding at least include the content of those with links.

+### v0.92

+- Added mode to reverse definition behavior
+	- The reverse action can be specified by prefixing the alert rule with "!".

 # Solution

 As the center of communication at work has been replaced from e-mail to chat, you may have changed the alert notification destination of your monitoring tool to chat.